NTNU-BIDATA-IDATG1003-2023/mappe-idatg1003-traindispatchsystem-KimHejer/README.md

 ## Project structure

 The project is structured by folders.
 The main application and tests can be found under the folder "src".
-To locate the main application "TrainDispatchApp", follow the folders "main" -> "java" -> "edu.stud.ntnu".
+<p>To locate the main application "TrainDispatchApp", follow the folders "main" -> "java" -> "edu.stud.ntnu".
-The test classes are found following the folders "test" -> "java" -> ed.stud.ntnu.traindepartures".
+<p>The test classes are found following the folders "test" -> "java" -> ed.stud.ntnu.traindepartures".
-There is also a log file containing error messages that would crash the program, located in the file "error_log.txt"
+<p>There is also a log file containing error messages that would crash the program, located in the file "error_log.txt" [1].

 ## Link to repository